Educational television: Entertainment

 Some television shows incorporate a considerable degree of historical or factual information while attempting to make the presentation or framing of such content entertaining or exciting.
 By making learning seem "exciting" they can be said to stimulate curiosity, taking Elinor Wonders Why as an example.
-The presence of edutainment is especially evident in children's television series, such as Sesame Street, Teletubbies, and Dora the Explorer.
+The presence of edutainment is especially evident in children's television series, such as Sesame Street, Teletubbies, and Barney and Friends.
 Discovery Channel is also known for its various shows that follow that theme, including MythBusters.
 Sometimes these programs may be more entertaining than educational and may replace educational shows in the television program lineup.
 The History Channel has transitioned from producing primarily factual and historical documentaries to more sensational, dramatic, and supposedly entertaining programs, with educational content a secondary concern.

 Television series notable for negative reception, from around the world, either by published critics, by network executives or by audience response, can be judged based on poor quality, the lack of a budget, rapid cancellation, very low viewership, offensive content, and/or negative impact on other series on the same channel.
 In some cases, a show that is acceptable on its own merits can be put in a position where it does not belong and be judged "worst ever."
 In many cases, "worst television series ever" lists are slanted toward more contemporary shows, in recent memory.